 Stress levels continue to be high among respondents, particularly Gen Zs.
 Nearly half of Gen Zs (46%) and about four in 10 millennials (38%) are stressed all or most of the time.
 And nearly half of respondents feel burned out due to the pressure of their workloads—about the same percentage of respondents say many of their colleagues have recently left their organizations due to burnout.
 This signals a retention issue for employers, but about one in five Gen Zs and millennials don’t think their employers are taking it seriously or taking steps to prevent it.

 The survey did find that Gen Zs and millennials believe their employers are more focused on well-being and mental health since the start of the pandemic.
-However, less than half of the respondents believe this had any meaningful impact on employees.
+However, just over half of respondents believe this has not had any meaningful impact on employees.

 “Stress and anxiety levels are unlikely to ease as global threats and ongoing disruption from the pandemic continue to affect Gen Zs’ and millennials’ daily lives and their long-term view of the world,” adds Parmelee.
 “Business leaders must play a role in supporting better mental health at work, and in mitigating the causes of stress and burnout.
 Better mental health resources, setting boundaries to protect work/life balance, creating stigma-free environments, and empowering their people to drive change are just a few of the ways leaders can support better workplace mental health.”

 For more information and to view the full results of Deloitte's 2022 Gen Z and Millennial Survey, visit: www.deloitte.com/genzmillennialsurvey.
-You can also download this whitepaper to learn more about the survey’s mental health findings, read the whitepaper, The Mental Health of Gen Zs and Millennials in the New World of Work.
+To learn more about the survey’s mental health findings, read the whitepaper, The Mental Health of Gen Zs and Millennials in the New World of Work.

 The 2022 report reflects the survey responses of 14,808 Generation Zs and 8,412 millennials (23,220 respondents in total), from 46 countries across North America, Latin America, Western Europe, Eastern Europe, the Middle East, Africa, and Asia-Pacific.
 The survey was conducted using an online, self-complete-style interview.
 Fieldwork was completed between 24 November 2021 and 4 January 2022.